-- · plant more trees
+- plant more trees

 - plant large trees wherever possible

 - balance the needs of both trees and infrastructure

-Safe, welcoming pedestrian & cyclist connections

-A network of footpaths, laneways and trails already exists.
+Safe, welcoming pedestrian & cyclist connections A network of footpaths, laneways and trails already exists.
 Many of them are however, fairly unwelcoming, not well connected and / or difficult for those with mobility challenges to use.
 This should be addressed by:

-- providing shade - · prioritising pedestrian and cyclist needs over vehicle needs wherever possible - improving connections, links and crossings to facilitate more walking and cycling - incorporating a series of modest, but creative, laneway interventions to improve these connections - including small, well-conceived and beautifully implemented art projects to add a level of interest and cultural richness to the town - improving shade and safety and making the laneways welcoming to encourage staff to park in offstreet parking areas
+- providing shade - prioritising pedestrian and cyclist needs over vehicle needs wherever possible - improving connections, links and crossings to facilitate more walking and cycling - · incorporating a series of modest, but creative, laneway interventions to improve these connections - including small, well-conceived and beautifully implemented art projects to add a level of interest and cultural richness to the town - street parking areas